hirrolot/poica/README.md

  - Scary macro errors, describing consequences, not causes.

  - [Macro blueprinting].
-It occurs typically in advanced metaprogramming, but nevertheless, it can be solved using the `DEFER` + `EXPAND` combination, presented in the link above.
+It occurs typically in advanced metaprogramming and can be solved using the `DEFER` + `EXPAND` combination, presented in the link above.

 [Macro blueprinting]: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms#recursion